People want to know about your illness, so they ask you. You explain it, but they still refuse to believe you.

-“The truth is, know one really knows what the illness or injury has damaged.
+“The truth is, no one really knows what the illness or injury has damaged.
 We don’t know what is going on, on the inside.
-But we need to believe them,” says Wayne Connell, Invisible Disabilities Association founder and president.
+But we need to believe them,” says Wayne Connell, founder and president of the Invisible Disabilities Association .

-Wayne shares seven points about invisible disabilities and how caregivers, family and friends can be a source of support.
-Wayne’s wife, Sherri lives with debilitating Progressive Multiple Sclerosis, Chronic Late Lyme Disease and Chemical Injury and together the two of them have made it their life’s mission to help other family’s cope with the challenges of living with invisible disabilities.
+Wayne shares seven points about invisible disabilities and how caregivers, family, and friends can be a source of support at the Invisible Becoming Visible Live Conference, held in November 2016.
+Wayne’s wife, Sherri lives with debilitating Progressive Multiple Sclerosis, Chronic Late Lyme Disease, and Chemical Injury.
+Together, the two of them have made it their life’s mission to help other’s cope with the challenges of living with invisible disabilities.

 People battling various mild to severe debilitating conditions are often told they don’t look sick or in pain.
 Because others cannot see their symptoms of fatigue, cognitive dysfunctions, mental disorders or pain, they often do not believe the symptoms are real or they think the person must be lazy or exaggerating.

-Invisible No More® is a campaign that was launched by the Invisible Disabilities Association to bring awareness to the challenges of living with invisible disabilities, education to friends and family and support to those living with debilitating conditions.
+Invisible No More® is a campaign launched by Invisible Disabilities Association to bring awareness to invisible disability challenges.
+It does so through educating friends and family, and supporting those living with debilitating conditions.

-Invisible No More not only shines a light on what people living with disabilities contend with, but also on their incredible perseverance and courage.
-It is our hope that when friends and family watch these stories, they will begin to realize that their loved one’s story is just as amazing,
+Invisible No More shines a light on what people living with disabilities contend with every day.
+It also highlights their incredible perseverance and courage.
+When friends and family watch these stories, we hope they realize their loved one is just as amazing.

-Thank you to the Chiari & Syringomyelia Foundation – CSF for hosting and recording this conference.
+Thank you to the Chiari & Syringomyelia Foundation (CSF) for hosting and recording the Invisible Becoming Visible Live Conference.